aframevr/aframe/docs/components/laser-controls.md

 examples: []
 ---

-The laser-controls component provides tracked controls with a laser or ray cursor shooting out to be used for input and interactions.
-It only requires a way to orientate the laser and an input the user can trigger.
+The laser-controls component provides a tracked controller with a laser or ray cursor shooting out to be used for input and interactions.
+All headsets ship with some form of tracked input controller that has at least a button to trigger actions.
-This makes it usable on a wide range of devices.
 Using laser-controls we can get a consistent form of interaction that works across all VR platforms with a single line of HTML.